-The GPA scale is the standard way schools convert your letter or percentage grades into a number on the 4.0 scale.
-If you’re trying to understand how your grades translate into GPA – or how weighted and unweighted GPA work – this guide breaks it all down in simple steps.
+The GPA scale converts your letter or percentage grades into a number on the 4.0 GPA scale.
+Whether you’re checking your current GPA or trying to understand weighted vs. unweighted GPAs, this guide explains it clearly and simply.

 GPA Scale Converter